KamilMakiela/Python-SFA/README.md

 ## Project Background and development status

 This Python implementation is based on code developed for a broader MATLAB project on Bayesian model averaging in SFA.
 The MATLAB implementation includes the model search and Bayesian model averaging procedures, whereas this Python package currently focuses on a single-model estimation.
+The porject is under development.

 MATLAB package: